-- Medicare is a government-funded health insurance option for Americans age 65 and older and individuals with certain qualifying disabilities.
+- Medicare is a government-funded health insurance option for Americans age 65 and older and individuals with certain qualifying disabilities or health conditions.

-- Beneficiaries enrolled in Medicare are responsible for out-of-pocket costs such as copayments, or copays, for certain services or prescription drugs.
+- Medicare beneficiaries are responsible for out-of-pocket costs such as copayments, or copays for certain services and prescription drugs.

-- There are financial assistance programs available for Medicare enrollees that can help pay Medicare copays, among other costs.
+- There are financial assistance programs available for Medicare enrollees that can help pay for your copays, among other costs.

 Medicare is one of the most popular health insurance options for adults age 65 and older in the United States.
-When you enroll in Medicare, you will owe various out-of-pocket costs for services you receive.
-Medicare plan costs include monthly premiums and yearly deductibles, as well as coinsurance and copayments, sometimes called copays.
+When you enroll in Medicare, you will owe various out-of-pocket costs for the services you receive.

 A copayment, or copay, is a fixed amount of money that you pay out-of-pocket for a specific service.
 Copays generally apply to doctor visits, specialist visits, and prescription drug refills.
 Most copayment amounts are in the $10 to $45+ range, but the cost depends entirely on your plan.